 The most fundamental forced outage rate metric is the equivalent demand forced outage rate (EFORd).
 EFORd is a measure of the probability that a generating unit will fail, either partially or totally, to perform when it is needed to operate.
 EFORd measures the forced outage rate during periods of demand, and does not include planned or maintenance outages.
 A period of demand is a period during which a generator is running or needed to run.
 EFORd calculations use historical performance data, including equivalent forced outage hours, service hours, average forced outage duration, average run time, average time between unit starts, available hours and period hours.
-The EFORd metric includes all forced outages, regardless of the reason for those outages.
+138 The EFORd metric includes all forced outages, regardless of the reason for those outages.

-Equivalent forced outage hours are the sum of all forced outage hours in which a generating unit is fully inoperable and all partial forced outage hours in which a generating unit is partially inoperable prorated to represent full hours.
+138 Equivalent forced outage hours are the sum of all forced outage hours in which a generating unit is fully inoperable and all partial forced outage hours in which a generating unit is partially inoperable prorated to represent full hours.

-The average PJM EFORd in 2020 was 6.3 percent, an increase from 5.5 percent in 2019.
-Figure 5-13 shows the average EFORd since 1999 for all units in PJM.
+The average PJM EFORd in the first three months of 2021 was 8.1 percent, an increase from 4.5 percent in the first three months of 2020.
+Figure 5-13 shows the average EFORd since 1999 for all units in PJM.139

-Figure 5-13 Trends in the equivalent demand forced outage rate (EFORd): 1999 through 2020
+Figure 5-13 Trends in the equivalent demand forced outage rate (EFORd): January through March, 1999 through 2021